Island Treasures on Jekyll Island, Georgia

 Seasonal ice skating rinks

-Some of the ice skating rinks set up around the holidays stay open through the end of January, as well.
+Some of the ice skating rinks set up around the holidays stay open into February, as well.

 3. Cozy up at a resort